karmacoma/lisk-rake/README.md

 rake add_key
 ```

-> NOTE:
+> NOTES:
-> On Digital Ocean, when logging in for the first time you may be prompted to change your password.

-> NOTE:
+>
+> 1. You can skip this step, if you have already added your public ssh key to the server via your provider's control panel, or at the time of creation.
-> If you do not have a key, then CryptiKit will prompt you to generate one.
+> 2. If you do not have a key, then CryptiKit will prompt you to generate one.
 At which point CryptiKit will proceed with adding the key to each server.
+> 3. On Digital Ocean, when logging in for the first time you may be prompted to change your password.

 * Install application dependencies on each server: